yshaish1/react-aws-cognito-auth/README.md

-# ysauth v1.0.5
+# ysauth v1.0.6

-this library is an helper to aws amplify authantiaction
+This library is helper to aws amplify authantiaction with react

 ## How To Use